solana-developers/professional-education/README.md

 Common causes of students having troubles with the labs:

 - Students with an out of date node.js There’s a node version check in the slides for this reason.
 Anything less than node 18 was at the time of writing unsupported by node.js maintainers.
-Running an out of date version will give you errors when reading random files.
+Running an out of date version will give you errors about strange characters like (`||=`) when reading random files.
-- Students inconsistently ,moving between spellings of ‘favorites’ / ‘favourites’ during the Anchor lab.
+- Students inconsistently moving between spellings of ‘favorites’ / ‘favourites’ during the Anchor lab.
 - Editors other than VScode are fine, but you can use your own vscode /Rust Analyzer setup to work out why code doesn’t work
 - If you’re really stuck about why a student’s code doesn’t work you can also paste over the answer and look at the differences in your git client.
 - If you don’t know the answer to a question, that’s OK, tell the student you’ll chase an answer, and ask your colleagues on Slack.